Lombiq/Orchard-JSON-Editor/Readme.md

 ## Documentation

-Display the "JsonEditor" shape like this:
+You can use the JSON editor either as a content field by adding a _Json Field_ to your content type, or by invoking "JsonEditor" the shape with the below tag helper:

 ```html
 <json-editor